 4. Understand digital communication strategies

 Finally, effective communication online will help navigate interpersonal relationships and improve efficiency.
 Professional digital communication is succinct, unambiguous, and polite.
-You can use these when sending emails to coworkers, filling out online forms and applications, and when liaising with customers.
+You can use these when sending emails to coworkers, filling out online forms and applications, and liaising with customers.

-This soft skill is essential for minimising stress at work and after a while it will become an instinct.
+This soft skill is essential for minimising stress at work and after a while, it will become an instinct.
 Making yourself clearly understood minimises conflict and misunderstandings, meaning everyone can perform their jobs efficiently.

 Save time with digital upskilling